salehiac/LanguageGroundedQD/Readme.md

 python3 dataset_tools --prepare_actions_for_multimodal <num_dim_0_clusters> <num_dim_1_clusters> --out_dir <some_path/transformed_archive.pkl>
 ```

-to perform kmeans clustering and express the actions as `cluster_center+offset`.
+to perform kmeans clustering and express the actions as `cluster_center+offset`, as specified in the paper.
 Once this transformed archive has been obtained, you can divide it into train/val/test splits via `--split_archive`, *e.g.*

 ```
 python3 dataset_tools --split_archive  0.8 0.1 0.1 #80%,10%,10% of the archive used for train, val, test splits